Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

-Test Estimation is the process of predicting the most realistic amount of effort required to complete the testing process.
+Test Estimation is the process of predicting the most the most useless thing.
 This includes the time, resources, and cost associated with testing activities.
 Various techniques can be used to estimate testing effort.

 **Key Concepts:**